8 Reasons to Include Interactive Video Learning in Higher Ed Courses

 8. Mobile-friendly Easy to Access Content

 Accessing content on a tablet or a mobile phone while on the move, or even a break gives students the flexibility to decide on the best time for learning.
 Interactive videos are easy to access on the mobile and are a great way to hold attention.
-Interactive videos by their very nature are short and concise and provide the much-needed information without beating around the bush.
+Interactive videos by their very nature are concise and provide much-needed information without beating around the bush.

-In conclusion
+In Conclusion

-Interactive video learning is an ideal means to engage higher education students, keep them hooked to the subject, provide them control to choose their learning paths and course correct, as and when they deviate from the learning outcomes.
-Most video platforms provide authoring tools.
-Armed with a camera, script, design and basic video editing software, you can create an interactive video to support any aspect of your learning.
 Some video platforms also support social features that open up avenues for user-generated knowledge.
-Besides, they also incorporate feedback, reporting and analytical tools to provide fascinating insights into your learners behavior, choices and outcomes.
-While simple videos are easy to create, you can seek professional help to create the more complex ones which support microlearning, mobile learning, incorporate immersive storytelling features such as gamification and simulations, and are based on all modern pedagogical practices for greater learning outcomes.
-Need to know more about our Products & Services ?
-Drop us a note to marketing@hurix.com.
+Besides, they also incorporate feedback, reporting, and analytical tools to provide fascinating insights into your learners’ behavior, choices, and outcomes.
+While simple videos are easy to create, you can seek professional help to create the more complex ones that support microlearning, and mobile learning, incorporate immersive storytelling features such as gamification and simulations, and are based on all modern pedagogical practices for greater learning outcomes.